 Proceedings of the International Forensic Radiology Research Summit May 10–11, 2016, Amsterdam, The Netherlands

-By Nicole Jones, Jeri Ropero Miller, Heather Waltke, Danielle McLeod-Henning, Danielle Weiss, Hannah Barcus
+Edited by Nicole Jones, Jeri Ropero Miller, Heather Waltke, Danielle McLeod-Henning, Danielle Weiss, Hannah Barcus.

 © 2020 RTI International.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.